moja-global/FLINT/README.md

 ## What is FLINT?

-Full Lands Integration Tool (FLINT) is a C++ framework that combines satellite and ground data  in a way that meets policy requirements.It is based on more than 20 years of experience in building and operating integrated tools in Australia and Canada.
-It's an Open-Source Library maintained under [**moja global**](https://github.com/moja-global/About-moja-global/blob/master/README.md), a project under the Linux Foundation.
+Full Lands Integration Tool (FLINT) is a C++ framework that combines satellite and ground data in a way that meets policy requirements.
+It is based on more than 20 years of experience in building and operating integrated tools in Australia and Canada.
+It's an Open-Source Library maintained under [**moja global**](https://github.com/moja-global/About-moja-global/blob/master/README.md), a project under the [Linux Foundation.](https://linuxfoundation.org/)

 ## Why FLINT?